 Corn pudding was the most common and beloved dessert in the 18th century.
 The dish dates back to the 17th century, when settlers were introduced to corn and cornmeal by Native Americans.

 While corn pudding isn't a dessert by modern standards, it's good enough to eat any time, and it doesn't get easier or better than this recipe!

-- Combine all the ingredients in the order listed, making sure to stir the mixture while adding the hot melted butter.
+- Combine all the ingredients in the order listed in a large bowl, making sure to stir the mixture while adding the hot melted butter.

-- Pour into a 1 1/2-quart casserole and bake at 425°F for 35 minutes or until golden.
-(This recipe can be doubled or quadrupled, but figure on a little more baking time--up to one hour.)
+- Pour into a 1 1/2-quart casserole dish and bake at 425°F for 35 minutes or until golden.

 - Always incorporate eggs into a batter before adding hot, melted butter to the mix.
 This will prevent the eggs from cooking when coming in contact with the hot liquid (your eggs cannot bind the mixture together if they are already scrambled).